AdaCore/ada-spark-rfcs/features/rfc-oop-dispatching.rst

 Dispatching and Class Wide Views
 --------------------------------

-A new library-level / partition level pragma is introduced, Default_Dispatching_Calls.
+A new compilation-unit-level / partition level pragma is introduced, Default_Dispatching_Calls.
-A given library unit can either be on or off - it is not possible to adjust the granuarity at a finer level.
+A given compilation unit can either be on or off - it is not possible to adjust the granularity at a finer level.

 When active, calls to primitives are dispatching (when the tag can be determined statically, the compiler may optimize the call to be static) unless